Types of Hotels or Classification of hotels by their type

 World-class service: These are also called luxury / Five Start hotels, they target top business executives, entertainment celebrities, high-ranking political figures, and wealthy clientele as their primary markets.
 They provide upscale restaurants and lounges, Valet, concierge services and also private dining facilities.

 Mid-Range Service: Hotels offering mid-range or otherwise 3 to 4-star hotels service appeal the largest segment of the travelling public.
 This kind of hotels does not provide elaborate service and have a adequate staffing.
 They also provide uniformed service, food and beverage room service, in-room entertainment's and also Wi-Fi etc.

-Budget / Limited Service: These hotels provide clean , comfortable , safe , inexpensive rooms and meet the basic need of guests .
-Budget hotels appeal primarily to budget minded travellers who wants a room with minimum services and amenities required for comfortable stay, without unnecessary paying additional cost for costly services.
+Budget / Limited Service: These hotels provide clean, comfortable, safe, inexpensive rooms and meet the basic need of guests.
+Budget hotels appeal primarily to budget-minded travellers who want a room with minimum services and amenities required for the comfortable stay, without unnecessary paying additional cost for costly services.

 4. Ownership and Affiliations

 Independent / Single Owner Hotels: They do not have identifiable ownership or management affiliation with other properties.
 Example of the same would be family owned and operated hotel that is not following any corporate policies or procedures.

 Chain hotels: Hotels which are part of a hotel chain and these kinds of ownership usually imposes certain minimum standards, rules, policies and procedures to restrict affiliate activities.
 In general the more centralised the organisation the stronger the control over the individual property .